 We recommend negotiations are done with the help of an agent.
 We offer a property acquisition service but can only act for you if you are pursuing a property that is not listed with us.

 You should check the overall condition of the commercial property for sale, prior to agreeing terms.
 It is also advisable to seek up to date certification.
 It may be worth carrying out a building survey to ensure to highlight potential problems requiring remediation.

-It is important to confirm the planning position and that it is covers your requirements.
-Should you require change of use it may be possible to structure a conditional purchase that is "Subject to Planning" .
+It is important to confirm the planning permission and that it is covers your commercial premises use requirements.
+Should you require a change of use it may be possible to structure a conditional purchase contract that is "Subject to Planning" .

 Interest being purchased

 Ensure you know how the property is held before solicitors are instructed.
 Not every property is sold Freehold.
 If it is a "Virtual Freehold" it is often a Long Leasehold interest and can come with tenancy obligations for repair, insurance and service charge.
 Such obligations might affect your level of offer.

 If you are acquiring a tenanted investment, be sure you have a full understanding of the occupational tenancy.
 The terms of the occupational tenancy will influence your offer, the ability to obtain finance and potential to gain possession of the property.

 Step 4Finalising the deal